Pull-based API

 Video annotations and story beats

-GetStoryBeats() returns beats from media the player has actually seen, in play order, with importance that decays the further you move past each beat (each beat sets its own decay value).
-Build "previously on…" recaps, character-aware ambience, or analytics — from data already in your story.
+GetStoryBeats() returns beats from media the player has actually seen, in play order, with importance that decays the further you move past each beat (every beat sets its own decay value).
+Build "previously on…" recaps, character-aware ambience, or analytics from data already in your story.

 var beats = runtime.GetStoryBeats();